The leg press is an excellent exercise for developing leg muscles. Here’s a breakdown of the top leg press machines for your home gym.

 TDS 4-Way Hip Sled and Leg Press

-The TDS 4-Way Leg Press machine is another combination station that can be used for leg press, hack squats, calf raises.
+The TDS 4-Way Leg Press machine is another combination station that can be used for leg press, hack squats, and calf raises.

 Rated for a total weight capacity of 1000-lbs, it provides a taste of a commercial gym station in the comfort of your own home.
 Thick shoulder pads make hack squats comfortable, heavy steel tube construction keeps the station from wobbling or sliding, and a variety of lockout heights are provided.